-We are taking all the appropriate measures to ensure the compliance of environmental safeguard stipulated in the earlier environment clearance letter dated 11th May 2010 and submitting the compliance report through "Parivesh 2.0" and to Ministry's Regional Office via mail.
+We are taking the appropriate measures to ensure the compliance of environmental safeguard stipulated in the earlier environment clearance letter dated 11th May 2010 and submitting the compliance report through "Parivesh 2.0" and to Ministry's Regional Office via mail.

+ii.
 Efforts shall be made to reduce RSPM levels in the ambient air and a time bound action plan shall be submitted.
 On-line ambient air quality monitoring and continuous stack monitoring facilities for all the stacks shall be provided and sufficient air pollution control devices viz.
 Electrostatic precipitator (ESP), bag house, gas cleaning plant, bag filters etc. shall be provided to keep the emission levels below 50 mg/Nm3 by installing energy efficient technology.
 Low NOx burners shall be installed to control NOx emissions.
 At no time, the emission level shall go beyond the prescribed standards.
 Interlocking facilities shall be provided so that process can be automatically stopped in case emission level exceeds the limit.

 Online CAAQMS have been commissioned.
-Air pollution control devices Electrostatic precipitator (ESP), bag house, gas cleaning plant, bag filters etc. are provided in all the relevant production units.
+Air pollution control devices viz.
+Electrostatic precipitator (ESP), bag house, gas cleaning plant, bag filters etc. are provided in the relevant production units.
 List of air pollution control devices for each of production unit is attached as Annexure-2.
-Some ESPs have been upgraded of all relevant production units while the some are under progress to achieve emission level $\leq 50 \text{ mg/Nm3}$.
-Low NOx burners shall be provided in the new units.
+Some ESPs have been upgraded of relevant production units while some are under progress to achieve emission level ≤ 50 mg/Nm3.
 Similarly, alert facility has been provided in case of units exceed any prescribed emission level as the interlocking is technically not feasible in all the production units.
 Projects have been identified to further reduce the dust level in each production unit and raw material storage area.
-Updated status of implementation of projects is attached as Annexure-3.